 Business Practices to Avoid

-Some of the problems encountered by new businesses in many different industries include:
+Some of the problems encountered by new businesses, no matter the industry, include:

-· Taking on Too Much Start up Debt: many businesses take out loans that they quite simply can't afford to repay based on their beginning monthly income.
-While it is important to start your business off the right way and in a professional manner, it is not necessary to borrow money to make your business what you wish for it to become in future years.
-Instead, consider borrowing a reasonable amount of money that you can repay comfortably when you are starting out.
+- Taking on too much start-up debt: Many businesses take out loans that they quite simply can't afford to repay based on their early income.
+While it is important to start your business off right, it is not necessary to borrow money to make your business what you want it to be in the future.
+Instead, consider borrowing a reasonable amount of money that you can comfortably repay when you are starting.

-· Expecting Profits to Cover Expenses too Soon: businesses tend to overestimate how successful their businesses will be within the first few months and years of business.
-It takes time to build a clientele and it often takes new businesses a year or more to turn a profit.
+- Expecting profits to cover expenses too soon: Businesses tend to overestimate how successful their businesses will be early on.
+It takes time to build a clientele, and it often takes new businesses a year or more to turn a profit.

-· Making Bad Decisions: there are a lot of decisions facing new businesses.
-If you chose the wrong location, the wrong product, or underestimate your competition then you may not be as profitable as you anticipate.
+- Making bad decisions: There are a lot of choices facing new businesses.
+If you chose the wrong location, the wrong product, or underestimate your competition, then you may not be as profitable as you anticipate.

-· Expanding too Quickly: if you don't take the time to build your business at a reasonable pace then you may quickly become unable to pay the bills.
-Often, new businesses overestimate the space that they need to rent and the number of employees whom they need to hire.
+- Expanding too quickly: If you don't take the time to build your business at a reasonable pace, then you may soon become unable to pay the bills.
+Often, new businesses overestimate the space that they need to rent and the number of employees needed.

-· Acting on Determination and Motivation: new business owners are usually passionate about their new business ventures and that passion translates into determination that is good for business.
-However, in addition to passion and determination, new businesses need a solid business plan that is based on well reasoned estimations and principles.
+- Acting on determination and motivation: New business owners are usually passionate about their new venture, and that passion translates into a determination that is good for business.
+However, in addition to passion and determination, new businesses need solid business plans based on well-reasoned estimations and principles.

-· Choosing the Wrong Business Model: new businesses do not always consider, or make the right decisions, regarding business types.
-The choice can have a profound effect on an individual business owner's liability for debts and business wrongdoing.
-Therefore, the different business types such as limited liability partnerships and corporations must be carefully considered.
+- Choosing the wrong business model: New businesses do not always make the right decision regarding formation.
+The choice can have a profound effect on an owner's liability for debts and losses.
+Therefore you need to carefully consider your options when it comes to the different business types, such as limited liability partnerships and corporations

-· Failing to Collect Monies owed: there is a lot to think about when you open a new business.
-Some business owners do not follow up on outstanding invoices because they are uncomfortable doing so or are simply too overwhelmed with other business tasks.
-However, unpaid invoices represent money that is lost to the business and that cannot be used to pay expenses or be realized as profits.
+- Failing to collect: Some business owners do not follow up on outstanding invoices because they are uncomfortable doing so or are simply too overwhelmed with other business tasks.
+However, unpaid invoices represent lost income that cannot be used to pay expenses.